ruhajaved/ENGG233_Digital_Dashboard/README.md

 The following solution was implemented:

 1. Designed a menu from which the user could select the type of car data they wanted to see.
-2. Specifically using object-oriented programming, created a dashboard consisting of:
-a.
-Speedometer,
-b.
-Tachometer (for RPM),
-c.
-Fuel Gauge,
-d.
-Fuel Economy,
-e.
-Odometer,
-f.
-Range,
-g.
-Fuel Consumption,
-h.
-Direction,
-i.
-Visual charts to depict average fuel economy and fuel consumption.
+2. Specifically using object-oriented programming, created a dashboard consisting of a speedometer, tachometer (for RPM), fuel gauge, fuel economy, odometer, range, fuel consumption, direction, and visual charts to depict average fuel economy and fuel consumption.

 ## Launch